TheoElf/TheoElf/README.md

-👋 Hi, you can call Theo.
+👋 Hi, call me Theo.

 👀 I’m interested in all things I'm interested in.